Teletherapy for PennsylvaniaSee all therapists in Pennsylvania

 Therapists, psychologists, and counselors are all licensed mental health professionals.
-In the United States, psychologists have earned a doctoral degree.
+In the US, psychologists have earned a doctoral degree.
 The terms “therapist” and “counselor” are used somewhat interchangeably, but generally therapists offer longer-term, mental health care, while counselors offer shorter-term care that may focus on one domain, such as marriage, career, or academic challenges.

 What type of therapist is right for me?

 Clients should consider factors such as insurance coverage and their primary reason(s) for seeking therapy to determine the type of professional best suited to their needs.
-Someone struggling with mental health challenges such as depression or anxiety, for example, may wish to seek out a clinical psychologist, psychologist or therapist, while someone navigating career obstacles or marital upheaval may benefit from seeing a counselor who can offer short-term, targeted support.
+Someone struggling with mental health challenges such as depression or anxiety, for example, may wish to seek out a clinical psychologist or therapist, while someone navigating career obstacles or marital upheaval may benefit from seeing a counselor who can offer short-term, targeted support.

 Is everyone in the Psychology Today Therapy Directory a licensed therapist?

 The Psychology Today directory lists providers who offer legitimate mental health services to the public, including psychologists, psychiatrists, social workers, and counselors.
 Many have been licensed by the country or state where they practice; providers whose license or primary credential has been verified by Psychology Today are signified by a “Verified” symbol.
 Some clinicians or organizations provide services for which their state or country does not offer licenses, such as pastoral counseling.
 They may be selectively included without the “Verified” seal.

 What type of therapy is right for me?